Helsingfors Segelklubb: History

-The club was established in 1899 under the name Helsingfors Arbetare Segelklubb (Helsinki workers sailing club).
+The club was established in 1899 under the name Helsingfors Arbetare Segelklubb (Helsinki workers' sailing club) and joined the Finnish Sailing Federation in 1912.
 Most members were Swedish-speaking Finns.
 The first harbor was located in the western part of Helsinki.
 In 1919, after the Independence of Finland, the club was registered with the name Helsingfors Segelklubb.

+In 2016, Helsingfors Segelklubb organised the Nordic Folkboat Gold Cup.